 - The Graduate Record Examination (GRE) is optional, not required, except for applicants to the MA in Global Media and the PhD in Communication.

-- Portfolio ( optional).
+- Portfolio (optional).
 If you do have previous academic or professional experience in a communication or media field, submitting samples of your work will make your application stronger.
 The best way to submit your portfolio will be to provide a link to an external website or to create a document with links to your work online and upload it as a supplemental item in the online application system.
+Make sure to submit your portfolio BEFORE the application is complete and all other supporting documents have been received by the Admissions office.
+The Admissions Committee is unable to review portfolios after the application is complete.

-- Interview ( optional).
-An interview is not required, but may be recommended by the faculty after review of your application.
+- Interview.
+An interview is not required, but may be may be requested by the Admissions Committee.

 In addition to the admissions requirements, the following additional documents/tests are required: